Ninjaguy87/Codepath-/README.md

 ## Pentesting Report

-1. Priviledge Escalation
+1. User Enumeration
-  - [ ] Summary:
+  - [ ] Summary: An Attack demonstrating how a persom cam become an accepted user afer an admin approves their comment allowing them to comment on any site
-    - Vulnerability types: Priviledge Escalation
+    - Vulnerability types: User Enumeration
     - Tested in version: 4.2
     - Fixed in version: 4.2.1
   - [ ] GIF Walkthrough: https://giphy.com/gifs/40bI4vFdon1dsSD1wv